 Every morning you stand in front of the closet looking at the clothes, wondering what to wear.
 Probably, you have a couple of suits that you rotated every week.
 The reason is not that you are trying to have a uniform or be practical, but because the closet is cluttered, and you cannot reach some areas.
 You may have clothes that you have not seen in years.
+If that is the case, then you need to work on your wardrobe or closet organization.

 Sorting through the closet items should be an easy task.
 Look out for these things that you can get rid of without hesitation.